 No, however, the paperwork prepared by the mediator once mediation is complete can be given to your solicitor to be incorporated into a legally binding agreement.

-The answer to this is no, you can mediate without legal representation saving you a considerable amount of time and money.
+You can mediate without legal representation saving you a considerable amount of time and money.
 Mediation is not a legal process, it is completely confidential and anything that is discussed in mediation is done so without legal prejudice.
 This means it cannot be later used in court.

 Although legal representation is not necessary, mediation is part of the court process and it is sometimes advisable for the parties to appoint a solicitor to help with proceedings.
 We work closely with the legal profession and can provide you with details of local solicitors if required.